ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 RM users can create their own source templates.
 Those users often find that an initial source template design needs updating after using it for a time and gaining more experience.
-Changes to the source template are desired, but RM does not provide a mechanism to propagate changes to a source template back to sources and citations already created from it.
+Changes to the source template are desired, but RM does not provide a mechanism to propagate changes made to a source template back to sources and citations already created from it.
 That's where this utility comes in.

 A common use case is to add to or rename the fields of a source template that's already in use.
 The work flow using this utility, involves :
+* Be sure that you have a known-good backup of your database.
-* copy the in-use source template (using the "Copy" button in the RM source templates list window)
+* Copy the in-use source template (using the "Copy" button in the RM source templates list window)
-* Rename and edit the copy to have the desired fields
+* Rename and edit the Source Template copy to have the desired fields
+* Make a copy of your database and place it in a working folder.
-* Uses this utility to switch the sources that used the old template to instead use the newly created template.
+* Uses this utility on the database copy in the working folder to switch the sources that used the old template to instead use the newly created template.

 See "All possible Source Template changes" in the Notes section before proceeding.